 NEED HELP?
 1-800-273-8255 TXT "CTL" to 741741

-Shortly after that I found a church that helped me to cope with my anger and sadness without asking so many questions.
+I found a church that helped me to cope with my anger and sadness without asking so many questions.
+It helped me to forgive him and move on.

 I was sexually abused by my step father for 9 years.
 Starting from when I was 11 years old and continued until I was 20 years old.
 My biggest struggle was that because he took me in, I had to do what he said.
 Nothing is free in this world, and you have to pay a price to eat, buy clothes, go out and have fun.
 So I started working at age 14, but even then he would find a way to make me do what he wanted.
 He was two different people.
 In the day he was a father, to my brothers and sisters and me.
 But at night he was this person that would tell me, he is a man and I am a woman and that’s what adults do .
 I started paying rent and buying my own things just so it could stop and it did for a few months but then one night he got drunk and came into my room, I was 20 years old.
 That night I left his house.
 He was my father and my own father hurt me….
 There was no turning back, I was to afraid to tell my brothers and sisters.
 And when I was leaving he said he would kill himself if I told them….
 I never said a word to my family.